Russell Westbrook: MVP and first triple-double season (2016–17)

 On March 7, Westbrook's career-high 58 points was not enough to lift the Thunder over the Portland Trail Blazers, losing 126–121.
-His 31st triple-double of the season, which came on March 9 against the San Antonio Spurs, matched Wilt Chamberlain's 1967–68 campaign for the second-most in a season.
-He surpassed Chamberlain's record with his 32nd triple-double on March 11 against the Jazz.
-Westbrook went on to tie Robertson's single-season record of 41 triple-doubles on April 4 against the Milwaukee Bucks.
-Westbrook also moved into a tie with Chamberlain for fourth on the career list with his 78th triple-double.
-Three days later, he joined Robertson (who did it in 1961–62) as the only players in NBA history to average a triple-double for a season, needing just six assists against the Phoenix Suns to clinch the triple-double average.
-His historic 42nd triple-double, to break Robertson's record of most triple-doubles in a season, came in a 106–105 away victory against the Denver Nuggets on April 9.
-Westbrook scored 18 of his 50 points in the last five minutes, including a 36-foot game-winning buzzer-beater, to overcome a 14-point deficit.
-He moved into fourth place for most triple-doubles in NBA history with 79, surpassing Chamberlain's 78.
-It was his third career 50-point triple-double, all of which came in 2016–17, the most by any player in NBA history.
-The Thunder finished the regular season with a 47–35 record and entered the playoffs as the 6th seed.
+Westbrook went on to tie Oscar Robertson's single-season record of 41 triple-doubles on April 4 against the Milwaukee Bucks.
+His historic 42nd triple-double, breaking Robertson's record of most triple-doubles in a season, came in a 106–105 road victory against the Denver Nuggets on April 9 in which the team overcame a 14-point deficit.
+Westbrook scored 18 of his 50 points, including a 36-foot game-winning buzzer-beater, in the game's last five minutes.
+Westbrook is one of two players in NBA history to average a triple-double for a season.
+The Thunder finished the regular season with a 47–35 record and entered the playoffs as the sixth seed.

-On April 19, in Game 2 of the Thunder's first-round playoff series against the Rockets, Westbrook had 51 points in the highest-scoring triple-double in playoff history.
-Westbrook set a franchise playoff scoring record and added 13 assists and 10 rebounds, marking his sixth career playoff triple-double.
+On April 19, in Game 2 of the Thunder's first-round playoff series against the Rockets, Westbrook had 51 points.
 Despite his efforts, the Thunder lost 115–111 to go down 2–0 in the series.
 In Game 4 four days later, Westbrook had 35 points, 14 rebounds and 14 assists, but could not lead the Thunder to a win, as they went down 3–1 in the series with a 113–109 loss.
-Westbrook joined Wilt Chamberlain as the only players to claim three consecutive playoff triple-doubles.
 With a loss to the Rockets in Game 5, the Thunder bowed out of the playoffs with a 4–1 series defeat.
-Westbrook had 47 points in Game 5 and came up just one assist shy of his fourth straight triple-double.
-On June 26, 2017, he was named the recipient of the NBA Most Valuable Player Award at the first-ever NBA Awards Show.
+Westbrook had 47 points in Game 5.

+On June 26, 2017, Westbrook was named the recipient of the NBA Most Valuable Player Award.
 He was the first winner from a team with fewer than 50 wins since Moses Malone in 1982.